nicole-ashley/ss_firephp/README.md

 	FB::setEnabled(true);

 ## Usage
-You can use SS_FirePHP exactly how you would use standalone FirePHP, as documented at [FirePHP HQ](http://www.firephp.org/HQ/Use.htm).
+You can use SS_FirePHP the same way you would use standalone FirePHP, as documented at [FirePHP HQ](http://www.firephp.org/HQ/Use.htm).

 You can use the [Firefox FireBug extension](https://addons.mozilla.org/en-US/firefox/addon/firephp/ "FirePHP for Firebug and Firefox") or the [Webug extension for Google Chrome](https://chrome.google.com/webstore/detail/cjbeipenlpoeifpkjhgakejmikdhlhcj "Webug for Google Chrome) to view the output.